 It's important to note that there's a difference between a chronically indecisive person and someone experiencing decision fatigue.
 While decision fatigue can impact anyone, if you find yourself habitually feeling indecisive about everything and concerned about making "wrong" or "bad" decisions to a degree that impacts your daily life, this could be better attributed to fear-based avoidance anxieties.
 Ultimately, even the best, fastest and most level-headed decision-maker in the world can end up becoming overwhelmed by decision fatigue without having any other signs of ill mental health.

 While the term decision fatigue is specifically designed to be understood in the day-to-day, it can also be applied to bigger, more life-altering decisions.
 When you come to a stage in your life (most likely your twenties or thirties) where you have to make big decision after big decision — where to live, what career to pursue, who to date, who to be — this can set in a deeper, more intense kind of fatigue.
-Because of this mental exhaustion, we might find ourselves procrastinating, shirking responsibility and making some terrible choices occasionally because we just can't quite handle all the pressure.
+Because of this mental exhaustion, we might find ourselves procrastinating, shirking responsibility, and making some terrible choices occasionally because we just can't quite handle all the pressure.
 If you also get the sense that your decisions, big or small, are saying something about you as a person, this can make you more vulnerable to decision fatigue as the stakes feel so much higher.

 What decision fatigue interestingly makes obvious is that people often like decisions to be made for them, either by others or by repetitive routines we put in place.
 As much time and energy we put into becoming independent beings and having agency over our lives, from time to time, being that self-sufficient can be exhausting.
 It actually makes you start to miss the days when you were a helpless little kid, because at least nothing was really up to you.
-When we realise just how much we have to do for ourselves as adults every single day, it dawns on us that if we don't make these calls, no one else will — and the weight of our lives suddenly feels so much heavier.
+When we realize just how much we have to do for ourselves as adults every single day, it dawns on us that if we don't make these calls, no one else will — and the weight of our lives suddenly feels so much heavier.

-As important as it might be to avoid making rash or irrational decisions based on short-term objectives, it's equally important to cultivate a personalised gut instinct informed by your patterns and long-term goals, one that you can rely on time and time again.
+As important as it might be to avoid making rash or irrational decisions based on short-term objectives, it's equally important to cultivate a personalized gut instinct informed by your patterns and long-term goals, one that you can rely on time and time again.

 Wherever we can, we should try to put the joy back into decision-making.
-Try to find ways to make the simplest, most mundane decisions interesting and exercise your capacity to experiment, be open-minded and patient.
+Try to find ways to make the simplest, most mundane decisions interesting and exercise your capacity to experiment, be open-minded, and patient.
 And if you can't, try to enjoy the unique challenge they present.
 Because as much as it can be nice to reminisce on the times when someone did everything for us and things weren't so overwhelming, life is so much more interesting when we have a say in it.